Tursh/Tursh/README.md

 # Hello there 👋.
-## I'm Raphaël aka Tursh, a student in computer sciences and always happy to collaborate.
+## I'm Raphaël, a bachelor in software engineering and currently starting a major and always happy to collaborate.

 ### About me
-- I'm studying at Polytechnique Montreal in software engineering
+- I'm studying at Polytechnique Montreal in software engineering.
-- I've been working with computers for the last 5 years during my free time
+- I've been working with computers for the last 7 years during my free time and in professionnal contexts.
-- I've been using Arch Linux daily for the last 3 years and I'm still loving it
-- I've been working as a software developper for Orthogone Technologies Inc. for 6 months
+- I've been working as a software developper for Orthogone Technologies Inc. for 2.5 months.
 - I love tweaking hardware and software, especialy on linux.
 Lots of fun, I strongly recommend it!

 ### Competences